 She was also upset that I would give her that in the morning rush when she couldn't actually sit down to enjoy it.
 Well here's another quick chat to satisfy your kid, it surely helps if you stock your chat ingredients and it's handy!

 Bread Slices - 2 no

 Ghee for roasting

 Cut the bread into small pieces, roast in ghee.
 It needs to be deep-fried, I managed with pan-frying.

 Then on the serving plate, assemble the fried bread, then follow with each ingredients starting with boiled aloo, Corn, then onions, tomatoes, pomegranate seeds, then both the chutneys, followed by sweet curds,

-This is a simple as you go recipe, where you can add whatever is available with you.
+This is a simple as you go recipe, where you can add whatever is available to you.
 You can add cucumber, other ingredients as well.

 Check out the Blogging Marathon page for the other Blogging Marathoners doing BM# 48